Don't Rest Your Head

 Ideal for groups who want a visceral, cinematic horror night: quick to learn, intense at the table, and best in one‑shots or short arcs.
 Safety tools and tone calibration are recommended; the game leans bleak, surreal, and confrontational.
 If you enjoy Dread’s rising peril or Ten Candles’ inevitable doom but want mechanical push‑your‑luck dials, this hits the mark.

-Don't Rest Your Head logo
+Don't Rest Your Head cover image

 Emoji icon 1f929.svg